damnops/interview/README.md

 ### Setup kubectl config for k8s

   After the provision infrastructure step is done, we should have a workable k8s cluster.
-Provision step will copy the kubectl config to `./tmp/kube-config.txt` in local terraform dir.
+Provision step will copy the kubectl config to `config/kube-config.txt`.
+Kubectl in scripts has been already set with this config file work.
+Use following command for your local kubectl.

-  Use the following command to copy the config file as `config/kube-config.txt` to make kubectl in scripts work.
   ```
-  auto/get-kubeconfig-from-terraform {CLOUD_PROVIDER}
+  export KUBECONFIG=${PWD}/config/kube-config.txt
   ```

   Check the above files if there are something wrong.